 MSc BSc PGCHE - Senior Lecturer and Course Leader

-School of Psychology, Sport and Physical Activity, Parkwood Campus
+School of Rehabilitation, Sport and Psychology, Parkwood Campus

 Why study for a MSc Sport and Exercise Rehabilitation at AECC University College?

 We offer an innovative curriculum designed to meet the needs of healthcare professionals wishing to further develop their sport and exercise expertise.
 We have fantastic state-of-the art healthcare education provision including onsite clinics, imaging services, treatment spaces and a pro-section laboratory.